ferraric/Computational-Intelligence-Lab-2020/README.md

 #### GloVe

-To run the experiments for GloVe, one needs to download the code from https://github.com/dalab/lecture_cil_public/tree/master/exercises/2019/ex6 for generating the vocabulary and training the word embeddings.
+To run the experiments for GloVe, download the code from https://github.com/dalab/lecture_cil_public/tree/master/exercises/2019/ex6 to generate the vocabulary and training the word embeddings.

 In the README of that page, the instructions are given to build the vocabulary and the co-occurrence matrix for training. **Note that modifications have to be made to `build_vocab.sh` and `cooc.py` to use the full dataset.**

-After building the co-occurrence matrix, one can run the training of the word embeddings by running
+After building the co-occurrence matrix, run the training of the word embeddings by executing

 `python glove_solution.py`